columbia/smt-mc/readme.txt

 https://docs.google.com/spreadsheet/ccc?key=0Arky53jIFG9hdE03ZmZrYlU3dXM4Um5xLU85OGxCMGc#gid=0

 There are multiple tabs in this doc.
-Three tabs, "performance number", "mplayer experiments", and "parallel stl" show the performance overhead of Parrot over nondeterministic executions.
-The "A" column in these three tabs shows what kinds of performance hints are added, "@" means soft barriers, "N" means performance critical sections, and "x" or blank means no hints are added.
-The "comparison" tab shows the performance comparisons of three systems, Parrot, dthreads and CoreDet.
+The "performance overhead" tab shows the performance overhead of Parrot over nondeterministic executions.
+The "A" column in this tab shows what kinds of performance hints are added.
+"@" means soft barriers, "N" means performance critical sections, and "x" or blank means no hints are added.
+The "performance comparisons" tab shows the performance comparisons of three systems, Parrot, dthreads and CoreDet.
-The "model checking results(small)" tab shows the model checking results of the Parror+dBug ecosystem.
+The "model checking results" tab shows the model checking results of the Parror+dBug ecosystem.